Is there a ‚fair‘ global warming of 1.5°C? – No.

 Human activities have caused about 1.1° global warming compared to pre-industrial levels.
 If continuing at that pace, a warming of 1.5° will be foreseeable from approx. 2030 – 2052 .
 Climate change already has catastrophic effects on people and life on earth in general.
 This is a fact confirmed by climate research and scientists, who warn of any further warming.
 The mark of 1.5° is a limit value from international (climate) politics.

 The changes caused by global warming mainly affect those who have contributed least to its causes.
-These are above all people from the global South, such as small farmers*, indigenous peoples, women and non-white people with a lower educational status and low financial resources, for whom migration is made difficult.
+These are above all people from the global South, such as small farmers, indigenous peoples, women and non-white people with a lower educational status and low financial resources, for whom migration is made difficult.
+Most of these people are also BIPOC (Black, Indigeneous, People of Colour; more information about these terms under derbraunemob and neuemedienmacherwhich makes accepting these circumstances a racist act.
 They suffer from droughts and floods and therefore lose their land and livelihood.
 Many people need to seek refuge or are forced into extreme dependency and exploitation.
 Many die directly or indirectly as a result of the climate crisis.

 At the same time the global North, especially European and North American countries, have made a massive contribution to climate crisis in the past, and they continue to do so today.